originphp/framework/src/Model/Driver/PostgreSQL.md

 2. User is a reserved word and force escaping of everything
 3. Getting the primary key is a bit of mission.

+## Thoughts

+Two ideas:

+1. Use oldschool mapping method datasource::mapResults
+2. Instead of using Model.column do Model__column for postgres.
+This is complicating things maybe just to use getColumnMeta.
+Although maybe doing this way on both MySQL and Postgre dont have to worry about quoting.

 ```php
 ConnectionManager::config('default', array(
   'host' => 'pg',